Raymund Marasigan: Pedicab

 In early 2005, Marasigan once again formed Pedicab, another project band.
 Composed of seasoned artists donning alter egos; Raymund (a.k.a.
 Sugarraims) is on synths and backup vocals; Mike Dizon (of Sandwich and Teeth) a.k.a.
 Masterbeat is on drums; Jason Caballa (of Twisted Halo and Blast Ople) a.k.a.
 J. Sonic is on guitar and backup vocals; Diego Mapa (of Monsterbot and Cambio) a.k.a.
 Daddy Maps is lead vocals; and acclaimed music video director RA Rivera a.k.a.
 Just Toni is on visuals and multimedia.
 They call their music "dunk music" which is essentially their own version of Dance-punk.
 They released a two-track sampler called "For Hire" with tracks "Bago Pa Mag Pasko" and "Pa-Experience".
 Pedicab's first album Tugish Takish (the name coming from onomatopoeia of the sounds made by banging on drums) under Vicor music was released later that year.
 Tugish Takish has spawned hits such as "Dito Tayo Sa Dilim", "Dizzy Boy", "Konti Na Lang" and "A Stormy Night".
 Their second album "Shinji Ilabas Mo Na Ang Helicopter" with carrier single "Ang Pusa Mo" was released in April 2008 under MCA Records Philippines.
 Their second album also contains the remake of "Pa-Experience" which they retitled to "Pa-Taste".
 It also has fan favorites such as "FX", "Follow Through", and "Breaking Away".

 Project 1

 In 2008, Marasigan launched his new album with Sandwich, after that, he also launched a one-shot band called "Project 1" with Clem Castro (former Orange and Lemons, now The Camerawalls) on guitars, Francis Reyes (The Dawn) also on guitars, Carlos Calderon (Chicosci) on bass, Jazz Nicolas (Itchyworms) on drums and Uela Basco (Chilitees), Katwo Librando (Narda/Duster) and Marasigan himself on vocals.
 Their first single "Ang Sarap Dito" was released in March 2008.
 According to its members, "The new group was formed because we, as artists, feel that we wanted to create something fresh, especially for the young generation.
 We all believe in a common goal of being positive and changing the way young people think."
 Their first and only single was used by Coca-Cola Philippines for television and radio commercials and also by Pinoy Big Brother: Teen Edition Plus.

+Party Pace

+In 2021, Marasigan along side Badjao de Castro (IV of Spades), Eco Del Rio (Chicosci), and John Apura founded the band Party Pace.
+De Castro on Drums, Del Rio on Bass, Apura on Guitar, & Marasigan on Samplers & Synths.